jverzani/SpecialPolynomials.jl/docs/src/examples.md

 (0.0, 0.0)
 ```

-The unexported `innerproduct` will compute this as well, without the need to specifiy the domain or weight function, which can be gleaned from the type.
+The unexported `innerproduct` will compute this as well, without the need to specify the domain or weight function, which can be gleaned from the type.

 ```jldoctest example
 julia> SpecialPolynomials.innerproduct(P, p4, p5)